Noisy96/dzcode.io/README.md

 Projects on dzCode.io are found under the folder [`data/projects`](https://github.com/dzcode-io/dzcode.io/tree/master/data/projects).

-To add new project let's say "Awesome New Project", simply do the following:
+To add a new project let's say "Awesome New Project", simply do the following:

 - Create a new folder `Awesome_New_Project` under `data/projects`
 - Add `info.json` , a json file containing info about your project, like **title**, **description** etc..., see [this file](https://github.com/dzcode-io/dzcode.io/tree/master/data/projects/Project_1/info.json) as an example.